 Cross Country Course

 Carousel Park and Equestrian Center, Home of the Mounted Patrol has long been known as a premier riding facility in Pike Creek, New Castle County.
-With 27 acres of brand new cross country jumps, you may choose to enjoy the gallop course sprinkled with natural logs hewn from Carousel Park, or roll tops, and other jumps designed to help you condition your horses for the more difficult schooling jumps.
+With 27 acres of cross country jumps, you may choose to enjoy the gallop course sprinkled with natural logs hewn from Carousel Park, or roll tops, and other jumps designed to help you condition your horses for the more difficult schooling jumps.

 Our schooling field offers a wide variety of jumps such as ditches, banks, wedges, corners, a water jump or any number of other amazing challenges Carousel Park has to offer.
 Whether you are an elementary rider, training level or anywhere in between, there is something here for you, and the course is so big, you won’t have to wait in line to hone your skills.